dearfreak/Physics_Problems/docs/en/Your_solutions/07_Measurements_solution/solution_05.md

 $$0.040367 \\times 100\\% \\approx 4.04\\%$$

 ### Final Answer:
-The percentage uncertainty of the time measurement is approximately **4.04%**. *(Note: if adhering strictly to significant figures rules based on the 0.22 uncertainty, you may round this to 4.0%).*
+The percentage uncertainty of the time measurement is approximately **4.04%**.